Hiviexd/tournament-tracker/README.md

 - Run `yarn dev`, the project will be served in `http://localhost:8088`
 - If you need automation jobs to run when the project starts, use `yarn dev-automation` instead

+### Commit message flags

+This is purely for self-documentation purposes.

+- `--skip-deploy`: Skip the deployment of the project to production
+- `--skip-client-refresh`: Skip the client refresh notification

 ### References

 - [DeepWiki Overview](https://deepwiki.com/Hiviexd/tournament-tracker)